nikhil-mathews/app-zero/README.md

 An application that transforms user-system interaction on Windows.
 Interprets user commands and translates them into CMD instructions, streamlining the execution of complex computer tasks with simple, natural language inputs.

-- The user inputs a request into AppZero using natural language.
+- The user inputs a request into AppZero using natural language (written or spoken english).
 This request can range from file management tasks to system queries or the need to send an email.

 - AppZero employs OpenAI's ChatGPT API to interpret the request, understanding the intent and the necessary actions to fulfill it.